wcjohnchen/capstoneProject2/README.md

 The goal of this study is to accurately predict housing prices by comparing various machine learning models: linear, ridge, lasso, decision tree, random forest, gradient boosting regression, and convolutional neural network (CNN)-based classification.
 This dataset includes relevant features and images of houses in Southern California.
 It is available at: https://www.kaggle.com/ted8080/house-prices-and-images-socal.

+## Methods
+1. Exploratory data analysis
+2. Modeling
+3. Technologies

 ## Exploratory Data Analysis

-The dataset contains 15,474 house entires and corresponding images.
+The dataset contains 15,474 house entries and corresponding images.
 A list of features in the dataset includes:
 1. Image ID
 2. Street
 3. City